 You are provided with training on the use of archival resources using both our own Special Collections of rare books and manuscripts and digital archives, and exposure to issues related to the production, publication, and reception of a particular text.
 You may examine book design, serialisation, illustrations, the production of different editions, the marketing of the text, contemporary reviews and subsequent re-evaluations, reader responses, and literary responses to selected literary texts.

 You examine and analyse a range of texts from England, Ireland, and the United States written during the Modernist period such as work by writers such as William Faulkner, Virginia Woolf, T.S.
 Eliot and Franz Kafka.
 These texts will be examined through close readings that will enable you to develop your own understanding of the textual strategies, stylistic innovations, and thematic concerns of the literature of this period.

 You choose one of two seminars, which change each year, and are based on the lecturers’ research interests.
-Previous years’ courses have included Literature and Place and Reading the Enlightenment.
+Previous years’ courses have included Literature and Place and Fiction after Modernism.

 An exploration of English poetry and prose during the age of Modernism, with an emphasis on Englishness, war and social inequality – topics that were closely related during the first half of the twentieth century.
 The set texts include The Wind in the Willows, Howards End, Brideshead Revisited and Lady Chatterley’s Lover.